 If left untreated, fungal nail infections can lead to various complications and related health conditions, some of which can be serious.
 These include:

-• Diabetic Foot Ulcers: People with diabetes are more prone to developing foot ulcers, which fungal nail infections can exacerbate.
+- Diabetic Foot Ulcers: People with diabetes are at higher risk of developing foot ulcers, and fungal nail infections can exacerbate them.

 When to See a Professional

 While mild cases of toenail fungus may respond to home treatment, certain situations require prompt professional evaluation.
-If you’re experiencing pain with the infected nail, notice that the fungus is spreading to multiple toenails or have underlying conditions like diabetes, peripheral vascular disease or immunosuppression, professional podiatric care is key.
+If you’re experiencing pain in the infected nail, notice the fungus spreading to multiple toenails, or have underlying conditions such as diabetes, peripheral vascular disease, or immunosuppression, professional podiatric care is essential.

 Similarly, if you’ve tried over-the-counter treatments for several months without improvement, contact The Foot Practice to explore how our naturally derived solution for toenail fungus can help your feet heal.